Videos evolve in real-time based on first- and third-party data. You can interact with them or even change them, right from the player.

 Watch a simple contextual video tailored for you below.

 A Living Video is actionable, meaning viewers can control the flow of the story, elevate their level of engagement, and take actions, just like they could on a website, whether that’s clicking to prompt an email or add an item to their online shopping cart.

-Viewers can customize a video right from the player.
+Viewers can customise a video right from the player.
 Just a few clicks and they’ve created a brand new video.
-You choose the customizable fields, whether it’s text, color, scene selections or more — the options are nearly unlimited.
+You choose the customisable fields, whether it’s text, colour, scene selections or more — the options are nearly unlimited.